Indian Ocean Territories Marine Debris Project

 14 June to 28 June 2019

 Registrations are now closed.

-This project is funded by the Commonwealth Department of Infrastructure and Regional Development, coordinated by the Department of Water and Environmental Regulation (DWER) and supported by Tangaroa Blue Foundation.
+This project is funded by the Commonwealth Department of Infrastructure, Regional Development and Cities, coordinated by the Department of Water and Environmental Regulation (DWER) and supported by Tangaroa Blue Foundation.

 Please read about the Marine Debris Project 2017 and 2018 here.

 Note: This is a self-funded volunteer opportunity so by applying to be part of the volunteer team you understand that airfare, accomodation, most meals and incidental costs are paid by you.